Beginner Level and Class Information

-Our signature classes are a tribute to the vinyasa lineage and can be 60 to 90 minutes.
-Each class is an upbeat vinyasa flow class in an 80 degree room, not stifling or over heated environment.
+Temple may have some teachers that offer the mantra Om or, a chant to Source.
+Our teachers welcome anyone from any background or belief system, faith, or any kind of devotion.
+We keep our classes upbeat vinyasa flow typically in an 85 degree room, not stifling or over-heated environment.
+This class is still sweat producing but mostly from your efforts and not an outside source.
 This is a challenging, yet accessible class for most levels, with an optional emphasis on diving deep into embodying your spiritual practice.
 Break a sweat to some fun music while building strength, balance, and flexibility before letting it all go in our final resting posture.

 The Vinyasa Method